 Notably, Tabernas has been a filming location for many Spaghetti Westerns – primarily shot in the sixties and seventies.
-Naturally, it’s been graced by some of the greats of the genres such as Clint Eastwood and more recently Joaquin Phoenix for the film Sister Brothers.
+Naturally, it’s been graced by some of the greats of the genre such as Clint Eastwood and more recently Joaquin Phoenix for the film Sister Brothers.

 The centrepiece in the Fuel El Gringo collection is the El Paso – a waterproof oilskin duster available in long or short iterations.
 El Paso is designed to be worn over a motorcycle jacket, to shield the wearer from dusty conditions.
-Additionally, rain and cold weather protection is achieved through the waterproof, oilskin outer.
+Additionally, rain and cold weather protection are achieved through the waterproof, oilskin outer.

 While this duster exudes Eastwood cool – comfort and protection form the basis of its core design.
 It’s with that purpose that a double snap front, adjustable drawstring waist and removable cape appear.

 And, in keeping with the riding jacket motif, the El Paso includes a rear saddle gusset and leg straps.
 This, to increase comfort and secure the garment make El Paso a credible riding overcoat.

 Undoubtedly, El Paso is an item for the tour rider who values both style and function.